-Considering the County's Complaint in a light most favorable to the County, staff believes that the County has failed to state a cause of action upon which relief can be granted.
-The County's speculative and conclusory assertions that the \$442,270 annualized cost savings approved in the Positive Acquisition Adjustment Order might no longer exist and that FCG may overearn in the future if the 2008 Agreement is not approved in Docket No. 090539-EI are insufficient to warrant the Commission's proceeding to hearing.
+Considering the County's Complaint in a light most favorable to the County, we find that the County has failed to state a cause of action upon which relief can be granted.
+The County's speculative and conclusory assertions that the \$442,270 annualized cost savings approved in the Positive Acquisition Adjustment Order might no longer exist and that FCG may overearn in the future if the 2008 Agreement is not approved in Docket No. 090539-EI are insufficient to warrant our proceeding to hearing.
 The County also has not made allegations sufficient to warrant the initiation of a show cause proceeding.
-Staff recommends that the Commission dismiss the County's Complaint without prejudice.
-In light of staff's recommendation, FCG's argument that the County's Complaint amounts to an untimely motion for reconsideration of the Positive Acquisition Adjustment Order is not addressed.
+Accordingly, FCG's Motion to Dismiss is granted.

-Staff notes that Section 120.569(2)(c), F.S., provides that dismissal of a petition shall, at least once, be without prejudice to timely filed amended petitions curing the defect, unless it conclusively appears from the face of the petition that the defect cannot be cured.
-In this instance, staff does not believe that the Petition conclusively demonstrates that the defect can never be cured.
+We note that Section 120.569(2)(c), F.S., provides that dismissal of a complaint shall, at least once, be without prejudice to timely filed amended complaints curing the defect, unless it conclusively appears from the face of the complaint that the defect cannot be cured.
+In this instance, the Complaint does not conclusively demonstrate that the defect can never be cured.
 The County could conceivably remedy its failure to state a cause of action if, for example, after the issues in Docket No. 090539-GU are decided, it can specifically allege that FCG is earning above its authorized range of return on equity or that the annual cost savings from the Positive Acquisition Adjustment Order no longer exist.
-Accordingly, staff recommends that the Commission grant FCG's Motion to Dismiss without prejudice, thus giving the County the opportunity to file an amended petition at a later date.
+Accordingly, the County's Complaint is hereby dismissed without prejudice, thus giving the County the opportunity to file an amended complaint at a later date.